gburgyan/go-ctxdep/Readme.md

 # Design Goals

+* Offer a simple and easy to understand interface to the context dependencies
 * Don't pass around new objects; the Golang context is just fine
   * Don't have things like added scopes or anything else like that
 * Be fast at getting dependencies from the context
 * Be explicit with what is added to the context--avoid magic and configuration
 * Provide a flexible interface for adding things to the context
   * Make it easy to fetch things in the background to make more performant code
-* Make it as easy to test client code as possible
+* Make it as easy to test code as possible
 * Reduce boilerplate and unnecessary code
 * Safe to use
   * Completely thread-safety with no chances of deadlocks even in extreme cases